XuecWu/XuecWu.github.io/_pages/about.md

 As a native student from Henan Province, I am strongly motivated to support students from ZZU.
 I led the eMotionAI Lab at ZZU, where I guided multiple talented undergraduate students to pursue their Ph.D. and master's degrees at popular Chinese universities, including USTC, HIT, UCAS, RUC, XJTU, NWPU, XDU, and ZZU.

-During the 2026 autumn recruitment season, I have also been recognized by several AI companies through talent programs, including ByteDance's Soaring Star Talent Program and Xiaomi Group's Future Star Talent Program.
+During the 2026 autumn recruitment season, I have also been recognized by several AI companies through talent programs, including **ByteDance's Soaring Star Talent Program** and **Xiaomi Group's Future Star Talent Program**.

 My CSDN technology blogs are located [here](https://blog.csdn.net/m0_47623548).
 Please feel free to contact me if you are interested in my works and potential collaborations 🙌.